On this page

 The product or service you offer may be a 'nice to have', which means your customers will probably consider the price when looking to purchase.

 But if they're looking for a quality product or great service, they may be prepared to pay a little extra to get what they want.
 If they're looking at other key areas – as well as price – this will give you flexibility to differentiate your offer from your competitors.

 Expand your offer

 Where you have different margins on different products, this will expand your offer.

 And if your competitors drop prices on a particular product, you may be able to focus your marketing efforts on other products on offer, rather than go head-to-head with your competitors.

 Focus on value

-Giving them value that will differentiate your offer from your competitors will have them coming back for more and not looking solely at the price point.
+Giving them value that differentiates your offer from your competitors will have them coming back for more – and not looking solely at the price point.